This post may contain affiliate links. Read our disclaimer.

 - Slice squash in half, remove seeds and place on baking sheet.

-- Brush 2 tbsp olive oil on both sides of the squash (1 tbsp per half) and then place face down in the oven.
+- Brush 2 tablespoon olive oil on both sides of the squash (1 tablespoon per half) and then place face down in the oven.

-- While squash is roasting, melt butter and last 2 tbsp oil over medium-high in a large skillet.
+- While squash is roasting, melt butter and last 2 tablespoon oil over medium-high in a large skillet.

 - Add onions to skillet, stirring occasionally.
 After 5 minutes, add mushrooms.